15 October 2011 global protests: Frankfurt

 Frankfurt headquarters on the first day of a worldwide protest against income disparity and corporate greed.
 Organizers declared they would occupy and blockade the square in front of the ECB "for an undefined period of time."
-Demonstrators set up a protest camp like those in Madrid and New York with 109 tents and 9 pavilions, soup kitchen and bread line, facility's, generators, W-Lan and live stream and a media team with its own podcast called Klargestellt (German for clarified).
+Demonstrators set up a protest camp like those in Madrid and New York with 109 tents and nine pavilions, soup kitchen and bread line, facilities, generators, W-Lan and live stream and a media team with its own podcast called Klargestellt (German for clarified).